saucelabs/sauce-school/README.md

 ### 5. Exporting .md to an HTML page using Claat.
 <!-- -->
+ Place a markdown file in a folder that is a child of _tools/ site_.
+Enter that folder and run the command `claat export <filename.md>` (e.g `claat export Module1_SeleniumJS.md`) to export it to a new directory with a .json file and index.html.

   **!IMPORTANT at the top of the .md file , you need to have project information with the id- this is what your file generated for the codelab will be named.
 Set it to the same name as your project directory (see below) of your codelab** (see below).

   Each codelab means a new landing page- each codelab is a course, with several modules in it.
 Each markdown file is a 'module' with several lessons in it.
 The 'feedback link' will later be [set to a G-Form](https://docs.google.com/forms/d/1QKpJDvv64-YXrCPr_unHL-fBAezRnGzqjruLMKC4ssQ/edit?usp=sharing) for people to fill out about bugs/ issues/ questions.

- Some examples name of 'codelab' directories include 'site/SeleniumJS' and site/Selenium Java'.
+ Some examples name of 'codelab' directories include 'tools/site/SeleniumJS' and tools/site/SeleniumJava'.
 Enter the directory for the course, where the codelab is stored.
-Now run the command `claat export <filename.md>` e.g `claat export Module1_SeleniumJS.md` to export it to a new directory with a .json file and index.html.

  *convention, make the .md file use underscores_in_the_name.md and the folder containing that index.html (generated from id in .md file) codelabs files have dashes-in-the-name*